 Body assembly and welding shop

-In a series of consecutive robotic assembly and welding operations, metal components are initially welded into sub-assemblies (front and rear floor pan, body side panels).
-The metal parts are first individually inserted into assembly jigs, then they are pneumatically fixed and assembled in a number of welding operations using different welding technologies such as resistance, arc and laser welding.
+In a series of consecutive robotic assembly and welding operations, metal components are initially welded into sub-assemblies (front and rear floor pan, body side panels, opening elements).
+The metal parts are first individually inserted into assembly jigs, then they are pneumatically fixed and assembled in a number of welding operations using different welding technologies such as resistance, arc welding, brazing, bonding, mechanical coupling.
 Sub-assemblies are then welded together to form a body shell which continues its way to the final welding line.
-The Body Shop has by far the largest number of robots at the plant and its automation level is as much as 75%.
+The Body Shop has by far the largest number of robots at the plant and its automation level is as much as 95%.

 At the Paint Shop, the paint application procedure is composed of pretreatment and cataphoresis procedures, sealer and paint application.
 An 8 stage pre-treatment procedure guarantees basic anti-corrosion protection.
 Car bodies’ metal surface is initially cleaned in baths and protected by a phosphate layer, then a cataphoresis coat is applied.
 Afterwards car bodies travel through a series of ovens to dry up.
 Then sealing of underbody and of both internal and external parts of the car body is performed.
 Several coats of paint are applied to obtain the desired color shade, brilliance as well as resistance.
 The process is almost fully automated, only a few operations are still performed manually.
 The final steps at the Paint Shop process are drying, check-up and possible rework (like polishing) and finally protecting the hollow parts of painted car bodies, i.e. by applying wax.